GWLab-UML/Protocols/Molecular_labwork/Histology Slide Prep.md

 - Samples in paraffin are good indefinitely and can be sectioned again later

 **Prep:**
 - add 800mL double DI or autoclaved DI water to main water bath and 600mL to the smaller bath (water reservoir) on the microtome.
-Set temperature to ~42ºC.
+Set temperature to ~42ºC (Takes about 10 minutes).
 	>*Note:* if using for a few hours, water may start to evaporate.
 It's a good idea to keep extra water near by to refill water baths.
 - pre-cool paraffin blocks to 5ºC before sectioning. afterwards, keep in ice bath.
 	>*Note:* a warm wax block will not section properly
 - turn on slide warmer (set to 40ºC, setting 4)
 - label slides with proper sample identification prior to mounting
-- make sure water slide is completely wet/evenly distributed (adjust water speed as needed)
+- make sure water slide is completely wet/evenly distributed (adjust water speed as needed, higher is needed to start and you can use the paintbrush to evenly get the blade wet.
+Making sure not to touch the blade but have it this fully saturated.)
 - adjust feed (thickness of slices; ~7 but thicker for fragile tissues) and trim (removing excess wax in front of tissue) with the first dial
-- make sure there is no water gap above the blade when sectioning
+- make sure there is no water gap above the blade when sectioning.

 #### Materials:
 - positively charged slides (or any slide)